johnmarkli/my-jekyll-blog/_posts/2012-11-29-notes-on-migrating-from-restful_authentication-to-devise.md

   - generate migration to add username to users
   - `config.authentication_keys = {:username}`
   - change sign in form to take `:username`

+#### Sorting out what restful\_authentication is doing
+- User model
+- includes 2 modules in `application_controller.rb`

+  1. authenticated system
+  2. authorization -> for access control

+      - Access control with `access_control` keyword in each controller that needs it